karimarttila/karimarttila.github.io/_posts/2017-01-27-aws-services-as-building-blocks-to-your-enterprise-system.md

 ### Conclusion

 Amazon Web Services is so much more than just a platform for virtual servers.
 AWS is a rich ecosystem providing dozens of services that you can use as building blocks when you implement your enterprise system.
 Your imagination is the limit how to combine those services into a working enterprise system.
-There are good AWS [Reference Architectures](https://aws.amazon.com/architecture/) - browse down to the chapter “AWS Reference Architectures” and open the PDF files: for each reference architecture there is a descriptive picture (with AWS services used) and a good explanation how the AWS services are used together.
+There are good AWS [Reference Architectures](https://aws.amazon.com/architecture/) - browse down to the chapter "AWS Reference Architectures" and open the PDF files: for each reference architecture there is a descriptive picture (with AWS services used) and a good explanation how the AWS services are used together.

 We list here all our AWS related articles written this far: